Immigration and crime: Germany

 Published in 2017, the first comprehensive study of the social effects of the one million refugees going to Germany found that it caused "very small increases in crime in particular with respect to drug offenses and fare-dodging."
-A 2021 study found that asylum seekers and recognized refugees had no impact on violent crime in Germany.
+A 2021 study found that asylum seekers had no impact on violent crime in Germany.
 A 2019 study by Otto von Guericke University Magdeburg economists found that the arrival of nearly one million refugees in 2015 did not increase the likelihood that Germans would be the victims of crime.

 A January 2018 Zurich University of Applied Sciences study commissioned by the German government attributed over 90% of a 10% overall rise in violent crime from to 2015 to 2016 in Lower Saxony to refugees.
 The study's authors noted that there were great differences between different refugee groups.
 Refugees from North African countries Algeria, Tunisia and Morocco constituted 0.9% of refugees but represented 17.1% of violent crime refugee suspects and 31% of robbery refugee suspects.
 The latter corresponds to a 35-fold over-representation.
 Refugees from Afghanistan, Syria and Iraq represented 54.7% of the total, but represented 16% of refugee robbery suspects and 34.9% violent crime suspects and were thus underrepresented.

 A report released by the German Federal Office of Criminal Investigation in November 2015 found that over the period January–September 2015, the crime rate of refugees was the same as that of native Germans.
 According to Deutsche Welle, the report "concluded that the majority of crimes committed by refugees (67 percent) consisted of theft, robbery and fraud.
 Sex crimes made for less than 1 percent of all crimes committed by refugees, while homicide registered the smallest fraction at 0.1 percent."
 According to the conservative newspaper Die Welt's description of the report, the most common crime committed by refugees was not paying fares on public transportation.
 According to Deutsche Welle's reporting in February 2016 of a report by the German Federal Office of Criminal Investigation, the number of crimes committed by refugees did not rise in proportion to the number of refugees between 2014 and 2015.
 According to Deutsche Welle, "between 2014 and 2015, the number of crimes committed by refugees increased by 79 percent.
 Over the same period the number of refugees in Germany increased by 440 percent."